 See my work on the New Play Exchange here –David Lee White on NPX

-David Lee White is a New Jersey based playwright and educator that has worked with Passage Theatre, McCarter Theatre, Dreamcatcher Rep, PlayPenn, Rider University and Drexel University as well as many other theatres and theatre programs in the NJ/NY/PA area.
+David Lee White is a New Jersey based playwright and educator that has worked with Passage Theatre, McCarter Theater, Dreamcatcher Rep, Luna Stage, Writers Theatre of NJ, Bucks County Playhouse, PlayPenn, Rider University and Drexel University as well as many other theatres and theatre programs in the NJ/NY/PA area.
 His work runs the gamut from crowd-pleasing comedy, political satire, oral-history based docudrama, musical theatre, educational theatre and mental health advocacy.
-He has also worked to promote NJ area playwrights by organizing developmental opportunities through The Passage Play Lab and The Witherspoon Circle.

 In 2016, David was commissioned by the New Jersey Performing Arts Center’s Stage Exchange Program and Passage Theatre to create the play FIXED, based on interviews with mental health care professionals and people suffering from bi-polar and schizo-affective disorders.
 The play premiered at Passage Theatre in May, 2017.
 Previously, his play BLOOD: A COMEDY was seen at Passage Theatre (2009) and Dreamcatcher Rep (2012).
 His play SLIPPERY AS SIN also received its world premiere at Passage in 2011.
 The one-act play WHITE BABY was originally produced at Passage Theatre, then at Emerging Artists Theatre in NY.
 His solo show PANTHER HOLLOW was performed at Dreamcatcher Rep, The United Solo Festival in NY, The New Jersey Fringe Festival, Passage Theatre, Arcade Comedy Theatre in Pittsburgh, Point Park College and Drexel University.
-In 2015, David created the show FIVE MINUTES TO PLACES for the McCarter Theatre Education Program’s Comedy Conservatory.
+Recently, David teamed with composer Kate Brennan to create ALiEN8 and CLEAN SLATE for McCarter Theater’s Education Program.

 David currently has several other works in development.
 His play WAYS TO BE HAPPY received a reading in the Hive Exposed series in NY in March of 2015.
-Other plays include THE FESTIVAL QUARTET (readings at Bristol-Riverside Theatre and Writer’s Theatre of New Jersey) and ROCKET SEX MAGIC – a comedy about real life rocket scientist/occultist Jack Parsons (reading at Writer’s Theatre of New Jersey) His musical LIVE STREAM, with composer Sarah Donner and co-creator Adam Immerwahr, was workshopped at Bristol-Riverside Theatre as part of their America Rising series.
-A second musical, THE ANGRY GRAMMARIAN with composer Jeffrey Barg, was recently given a reading at Pulley & Buttonhole Theatre.
-In the summer of 2017, David created the show ALIEN 8 with composer Kate Brennan for McCarter Theater’s education program.
-David and Kate are also currently writing a one-act musical for Dreamcatcher Rep to be performed in the Spring of 2018 and they will return to McCarter’s education program in the summer of 2018 for a new full-length musical.
+Other plays include THE FESTIAL QUARTET (readings at Bristol-Riverside Theatre and Writers Theatre of New Jersey) and ROCKET SEX MAGIC – a comedy about real life rocket scientist/occultist Jack Parsons (reading at Writer’s Theatre of New Jersey.)
+In addition to his collaborations with Kate Brennan, David created the musical LIVE STREAM, with composer Sarah Donner and co-creator Adam Immerwahr, which was workshopped at Bristol-Riverside Theatre as part of their America Rising series.
+He also wrote the book for THE ANGRY GRAMMARIAN with music by Jeffrey Barg.
+The show has been developed with the Players Club of Swarthmore and Pulley & Buttonhole Theatre.